UNFmontreal/toad/doc/toad/src/en/tuto/02-getdata.md

 </pre>

 ***Attention:*** *in this case, it is your responsibility to ensure that all your files have been correctly converted, and that the encoding file complies with the usual standards (strides ...).
-If these data come from a Siemens scanner (as at the UNF), and if you still have the raw data, we strongly recommend to convert the data with the software `unf2toad` [see section Data conversion](# conversion)
+If these data come from a 3T Tim Trio Siemens MRI scanner (as at the UNF), and if you still have the raw data, we strongly recommend to convert the data with the software `unf2toad` [see section Data conversion](# conversion)

 ### File naming
 TOAD needs to identify which files correspond to which image.
 To do so, TOAD uses the prefix that is common to the file name of each type of files.
 Similarly, all the anatomical images should start by the same prefix; by default TOAD looks for files that start with `anat`.
-For diffusion images, TOAD looks for files that start with `dwi` and for the encoding files, `b0`.
+For diffusion images, TOAD looks for files that start with `dwi` and for the encoding files files starting with `dwi` and with `.b` or `.bval` and `.bvec` as file extension.
 When the anterior-posterior or posterior-anterior files are available, TOAD looks for the prefix `b0_ap` and `b0_pa`.

 You are free to use any current naming system, as long as it is specified in your configuration file `config.cfg`.